ivuorinen/go-test-sarif/.github/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss the changes.
+For major changes, open an issue to discuss them.